longnguyen2706/two_stage_classification/README.md

 * extract features from finetune model
 * modify extract_CNN_features.py to extract features from pool
 * modify main.py to work with pool, load features from cnn/handcrafted/finetune
+* write function to train threshold t with respect to rejection rate alpha